0TRUTHER0/0TRUTHER0/README.md

 ## Hi there 👋
 🌙 Welcome to My GitHub
 I'm Ali, a 2nd year student of cs.
+I'm interested in low-level programming as it excites me to be able to reverse engineer anything and learn how everything works.
 Ali in person, TRUTHER on the web.<br><br>

-<p>Currently interested in algorithms and data structures, c-language and low-level programming (assembly).
+Hi, I'm John
+I study CS, I'm quite obviously a programmer.
+I code for fun.
+By now, i'm interested in Reverse engineering cause it lets me understand the world one byte at a time ✨
 <p align="center"> <img src="https://skillicons.dev/icons?i=c,html,css,javascript,java" height="90" /> </p>